-Highlight: Williamsburg, VA – Things to Do & Travel Guide
+The Colonial City of Williamsburg, VA – Things to Do & Travel Guide

 Williamsburg, Virginia has been one of my favourite destinations for a very long time.
 I’ve gone there several times as a kid and as an adult for various reasons.
-While a college town, Williamsburg, mainly sparks images of people in colonial attire wandering around a centuries-old village.
+While a college town, Williamsburg mainly sparks images of people in colonial attire wandering around a centuries-old village.
 That’s the main part of this post, but I hope to touch on other parts of Williamsburg as well.
 It’s an excellent place to visit for people of all types.

-A little bit of history: Williamsburg’s native history is a little bit more known because it’s near Jamestown.
+Williamsburg’s native history is a little bit more known because it’s near Jamestown.
 This area is where the … Continue reading

 Tags: north america, united states, virginia, williamsburg

-Easy Day Trips from Washington, DC
+14 Easy Day Trips from Washington, DC (Updated 2023)

 Tags: delaware, district of columbia, maryland, north america, pennsylvania, united states, virginia